magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- triggers go on stack after state-based-actions are checked, fixes issue #209
+- triggers go on stack after state-based-actions are checked, previously they go on the stack immediately when they are triggered

-- remove DeckStrengthViewer
+- give nameless permanents/spells a unique id to improve clarity of stack/log messages

-- show id of give face down creatures/spells a unique name so name filter works
+- rename save file for an onging duel to latest.duel due to change in format

-- rename getDuelFile() to getLatestDuelFile() and actual duel file to "latest.duel".
+- restore selected deck type and deck name on opening deck chooser dialog

-- Restore selected deck type and deck name on opening DeckChooserDialog.
+- removed deck strength calculator

 - added the following to the card script:
   * ability: Whenever an opponent draws a card, <effect>